abbydupre25/style-meter/README.md

 ## Known Issues

+- The rank text will sometimes become misaligned with rest of the style meter.
 - The style meter and ranking do not follow horizontal scrolling.
-- The rank text will sometimes become misaligned with rest of the style meter.
-- Multiple windows will play multiple instances of the style music.
 - The system volume will change if music is specified.
+- Only the first open workspace will change volume if music is specified.